Dust Mite Information & Facts - Know the Enemy

 There are two dust mites: Dermatophagoides farinae is the North American house dust mite and Dermatophagoides pteronyssinus is the European dust mite.

-Dust mites are most closely related to spiders and ticks.
+Dust mites are closely related to spiders and ticks.
 They have eight hairy legs, no eyes, no antennae, a mouthpart group in front of the body) and a tough, translucent shell.
-These mites are about 250 – 300 microns in size and cannot be seen without magnification.

 Dust mites collect, live, and breed where food is readily available.
 The dust mite feeds on shed human and animal skin cells.
 However, if necessary dust mites will feed on fish food flakes, pet food kibble, fungi, and cereal crumbs.